MicrosoftDocs/dynamics-365-project-operations/articles/pro/pricing-costing/sales-price-resolution-sales.md

 ---
-title: Resolve sales prices for project estimates and actuals
+title: Determine sales prices for project estimates and actuals
-description: This article provides information about resolving sales prices on project estimates and actuals.
+description: This article provides information about determining sales prices on project estimates and actuals.
 author: rumant
 ms.date: 04/07/2021
 ms.topic: article